Admission: Entry-Level Occupational Therapy Doctorate Program

 Applicants must complete the required criminal background check following the offer of admission but prior to enrollment.
 A felony conviction may affect a graduate's ability to sit for the National Board for Certification in Occupational Therapy (NBCOT) certification examination or to attain state licensure as an Occupational Therapist.

-Verified Credentials is the Minneapolis-based company that will conduct the background check.
+Verified Credentials, LLC is the Minneapolis-based company that will conduct the background check.

 Students are encouraged to apply for admission to the University of North Dakota School of Medicine & Health Sciences Occupational Therapy Program through the Indians Into Medicine Program (INMED).
 Each year, the Occupational Therapy Department adds two seats for INMED program participants who are enrolled members of federally recognized tribes.
 INMED is a national program and we encourage students from North Dakota and out of state to apply.